KanataAmane/stock_price/README.md

-This repository is for my resarch.
+This repository is for my research.